 Always, always, always wear comfortable and sturdy shoes that fit your feet.
 I saw an older woman hiking in flip-flops, and thought she was crazy.
 It was almost like she was asking to slip and fall.

-I wore my Saucony Grid Omni Walkers.
+I wore my Saucony Grid Omni Walkers when I hiked Lake Louise.
 They’re sneakers but are sturdy, have a roomy toe box for my high arches, and kept my feet dry when it was pouring rain.

 Good quality hiking boots are an even better choice because they offer more protection for your feet.
 Columbia has a great selection of waterproof boots.

-Be aware, if you purchase hiking boots, make sure to break them in first, so you won’t get blisters.
+If you purchase new hiking boots, break them in first, so you won’t get blisters.

-Other essential hiking gear to take along on a day hike just in case
+Other essential hiking gear to take along on a day hike in case of emergency

-- Snacks – You never know if you’ll get lost, or you may just get hungry so be prepared with something to munch on.
+- Snacks – You never know if you’ll get lost or you may get hungry, so be prepared with something to munch on.
 Power bars or nuts are easy to carry and will give you energy.

 - A small first aid kit– for emergencies or if you get a scrape